Serves 3-5 year old children

 Click on a topic below to explore more details.

-Center-based is a classroom experience for 3 and 4 year old children (child must be 3 or 4 years old by September 1 st of the current school year).
+Center-based is a classroom experience for 3 and 4 year old children (child must be 3 or 4 years old by September 1st of the current school year or be at least 3 years old).
 Each child is treated as a unique individual and allowed to grow and develop at his/her own rate.
 Children grow, learn, and develop through an enriched environment with caring staff who want them to succeed.
 Each classroom has between 16-18 children (depending on classroom size) with a teacher and teacher assistant.
-Class is held Mon.-Thurs. (morning and afternoon) depending on area (approx. 8:00-12:00 or 11:30-3:30).
+Classes are held Mon.-Thurs. (morning and afternoon) depending on area (approx. 8:00-12:00 or 12:00-4:00).
+We also have 9 classes that run Mon.-Thurs.
+6.5 hrs each day.

 The home-based program option is founded on the belief that parents are the first and most important teachers of their children.
 Learning occurs first in the home, the most natural environment.
 Parents are always teaching!
-With this philosophy in mind, families who enroll their 3-4 year old (child must be 3 by Sept.1 of the current school year) into the home-based program will receive Head Start services through a parent-focused approach.
+With this philosophy in mind, families who enroll their 3-4 year old (child must be at least 3 or turn 3 by Sept.
+1st of the current school year) into the home-based program will receive Head Start services through a parent-focused approach.
 Services to children are primarily in the home through weekly home visits by a Family Educator.
 Parents and children are given opportunities to participate in socialization activities.

 Offered in the following counties: